-It’s nearly Summer and Avocado season is here.
+It’s nearly Spring and Avocado season is here.
 Yum!
 Avocados are high in healthy monounsaturated fats (the GOOD fats) and a good source of fibre, vitamins A, C and E, folate and minerals.
 Delicious and healthy?
 Yes, it’s true!

 Do you have troubling trying to work out if an avocado is ripe or not?
 Try the three-finger method; wrap three fingers around the avocado, if there is a bit of give, then it is ripe.
 As soon as they start to soften, that’s when you know they’re ready.